Toby16/Dark_Facebook/README.md

 ## Contributing
-* If you have any suggestions, bug reports, or feature requests, feel free to submit an issue
+* If you have any suggestions, bug reports, or feature requests, feel free to submit an issue `P.S.
+I finished this project in a few hours`

 ## Author
 * `Baasit Bolaji Ayomiposi` - <a href="https://github.com/Toby16">Toby16</a>